apache/spark/BREEZE.rst

         containers will continue running so that startup time is shorter.
 But they take quite a lot of memory and CPU.
 This command stops all running containers from the environment.

+  Flags:

+  --preserve-volumes
+          Use this flag if you would like to preserve data volumes from the databases used by the integrations.
+By default, those volumes are deleted, so when you run 'stop' or 'restart' commands you start from scratch, but by using this flag you can preserve them.
+If you want to delete those volumes after stopping Breeze, just run the 'breeze stop' again without this flag.

   ####################################################################################################